-Subject to the terms and conditions set forth in an international purchase agreement (the "International Purchase Agreement") among the Company and each of the underwriters named below (the "International Managers"), and concurrently with the sale of 7,360,000 shares of Common Stock to the U.S. Underwriters (as defined below), the Company has agreed to sell to each of the International Managers, and each of the International Managers severally has agreed to purchase from the Company, the number of shares of Common Stock set forth opposite its name below.
+Subject to the terms and conditions set forth in an international purchase agreement (the "International Purchase Agreement") among the Company and each of the underwriters named below (the "International Managers"), and concurrently with the sale of 5,600,000 shares of Common Stock to the U.S. Underwriters (as defined below), the Company has agreed to sell to each of the International Managers, and each of the International Managers severally has agreed to purchase from the Company, the number of shares of Common Stock set forth opposite its name below.

 INTERNATIONAL MANAGERS NUMBER OF SHARES

-Merrill Lynch International Morgan Stanley & Co.
-International Limited
+Merrill Lynch International 550,000

+Morgan Stanley & Co.
+International Limited 550 , 000

+Banque Indosuez 60,000

+Credit Lyonnais Securities 60,000

+HSBC Investment Bank plc 60,000

+Nikko Europe Plc 60,000

+UBS Limited 60,000

-Total 1,840,000
+Total 1,400,000